Your parents’ control over your environment starts to lessen as you grow up and ceases completely when you leave and get a home of your own.

 Some people reading this will be incredulous.
 How could anyone follow a parent’s wishes so blindly?
 But there are people who keep such items for years, decades even, sometimes out of obedience or sometimes through not wishing to hurt or offend the parent’s feelings.

 However what most people don’t realize is that unless a lot of personal work has been done to unravel the tendrils, we all, to some extent, are unconsciously acting out, day after day, behaviours that were instilled in us when we were children.
 They are deeply imprinted in our psyche.

 I was a very independent and free-spirited youngster, but can still find examples of this from my own childhood.
 One that comes immediately to mind is that on our weekend outings to the countryside, my father would promise sixpence to me or my brothers if we could touch a sheep.
 Encouraging children to chase sheep would be frowned upon now, but to this day, whenever I see a sheep in a field, I feel the urge to try to touch it.
-I never did manage to claim that sixpence but I did finally discover these beautiful tame sheep near where I live who trot to the fence to meet visitors because they adore being stroked.
+I never did manage to claim that sixpence but I did finally discover, near where I now live, the beautiful sheep you can see in the photo at the top of this article, who trot to the fence to meet visitors because they adore being stroked.